kaaass/PubmedToolkit/README.md

   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         output directory
-  --resume              Allow resume from an exist lock file --use-proxy           Use proxy pool to access Pubmed Central
+  --resume              Allow resume from an exist lock file --retry               Retry the tasks in the failed file --use-proxy           Use proxy pool to access Pubmed Central
 ```